 Now you have a solid fiction to build on; ask each one why they want The Part of Hamlet, why are they (their characters, in fact) here (in the castle).
-This will be their Drives.
-You can do it subtle too, in order not to break the Suspension of Disbelief.
+This will be their Drive.
+You can do it subtle too, in order not to break the disbelief suspension.
 But it's not bad if you ask them this frankly; it is very important, and they must know it soon or later.
 To give an advance, if they describe a scene in which their characters do something directly bound to their Drives, they can draw a card and then discard another.
 This can be very helpful sometimes, so make them know what their Drives are.
 As a matter of fact, they only can benefit from their Drives once per Act.

-But, you know, all people have some fears, some things that make them tremor; ask the players what their character fear when they are performing their acting.
-This will be their Tremors.
+But, you know, all people has some fears, some things that makes them tremble; ask the players what do their character fear when they are performing their acting.
+This will be their Tremble.
 This is important to the others players, but don't call attention to it right now; it may be their best weapon against the other characters, but it can't be used until their character knows it.
 There are rules for this, so don't be afraid.
-Oh, and you can make other questions at will, as long as you are interested enough; these can make the Tremors question fade in their memories; but, please, you take a note of each Tremors and Drive, pointing to which character they belongs to (and point which character belongs to each player as well, if you need).
-Tremors can be stage fright, fear to improvisation, etcetera.
+Oh, and you can make other questions at will, as long as you are interested enough; these can make the Tremble question fade in their memories; but, please, you take a note of each Tremble and Drive, pointing to which character they belongs to (and point which character belongs to each player as well, if you need).